Topical Maps Entities How It Works

 How to use transition planning in middle and high school IEPs to secure vocational training, post-secondary supports, and community services.

-Content Strategy for School Advocacy: How to Speak Up at Meetings
+Content strategy and topical authority plan for School Advocacy: How to Speak Up at Meetings

 The recommended SEO content strategy for School Advocacy: How to Speak Up at Meetings is the hub-and-spoke topical map model: one comprehensive pillar page on School Advocacy: How to Speak Up at Meetings, supported by 30 cluster articles each targeting a specific sub-topic.
-This gives Google the complete hub-and-spoke coverage it needs to rank your site as a topical authority on School Advocacy: How to Speak Up at Meetings — and tells it exactly which article is the definitive resource.
+This gives Google the complete hub-and-spoke coverage it needs to rank your site as a topical authority on School Advocacy: How to Speak Up at Meetings.

 36